hybridgroup/taskmapper/README.md

     unfuddle = TicketMaster.new(:unfuddle, {:username => "..", :password => "..", :subdomain => ".."})

 ## Creating a provider
-Creating a provider consists of two steps:
+Creating a provider consists of three steps:

-* Create the ticketmaster provider (a.k.a. the remap)
+* Create the ticketmaster provider (a.k.a. the remap) using the skeleton located at http://github.com/hybridgroup/ticketmaster-provider-skeleton
+* Implement whatever is needed to connect to your desired backend
 * Release it to RubyGems

 ### Create the ticketmaster provider
 Almost all APIs are different.
 And so are their Ruby providers. ticketmaster attempts to create an universal API for ticket and project management systems, and thus, we need to map the functionality to the ticketmaster API.
 This is the providers job.
 The provider is the glue between ticketmaster, and the ticket management system's API.
 Usually, your provider would rely on another library for the raw HTTP interaction.
-For instance, [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle) relies on [Unfuddler](http://github.com/hybridgroup/unfuddler) in order to interact with the Unfuddle API.
+For instance, [ticketmaster-lighthouse](http://github.com/hybridgroup/ticketmaster-lighthouse) relies on ActiveResource in order to interact with the Lighthouse API.
 Look at it like this:

 **ticketmaster** -> **Provider** -> *(Ruby library)* -> **Site's API**

 Provider being the *glue* between the site's API and ticketmaster.
-The Ruby library is "optional" (though higly recommended as mentioned), therefore it is in parantheses.
+The Ruby library is "optional" (though highly recommended as mentioned), therefore it is in parantheses.

-An example of a provider could be [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle), an example of a Ruby library could be [Unfuddler](http://github.com/hybridgroup/unfuddler).
+An example of a provider could be [ticketmaster-lighthouse](http://github.com/hybridgroup/ticketmaster-lighthouse), an example of a Ruby library could be ActiveResource.

-For now, look at [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle) as an example on how to create a provider.
+For now, look at [ticketmaster-lighthouse](http://github.com/hybridgroup/ticketmaster-lighthouse) as an example on how to create a provider.
 More detailed documentation will be available soon.

 ### Release it
 Simply release it to RubyGems.org, the name of the provider Gem should follow this simple naming rule: